 Why should I waste my money on buying a bottle of drinking water, when I could buy a bottle of beer for the same price?

 This was a pervasive thought throughout my weeklong stay in Munich, Germany – a city famed across the world for its local beer and the annual beer festival – Oktoberfest.
 And it was not without a reason.
-Munich, the largest city in the Bavarian region of southern Germany is home to some of the world’s oldest breweries that serve some of the best quality lager in the world.
+Munich, the largest city in the Bavarian region of southern Germany is home to some of the world’s oldest breweries that serve some of the finest lager in the world.

-I visited Munich on a professional assignment and was lucky enough to manage some time off-from my professional commitments to enjoy some lovely evenings at its famed “biergartens” and also explore this legendary German city.
+I visited Munich on a professional assignment and was lucky enough to manage some time off-from my professional commitments to enjoy some lovely evenings at its famed “biergartens” and also explore this historic German city.

 Arrival in Munich from Delhi, India

-Lufthansa Airlines runs a direct flight to Munich from Delhi.
+Lufthansa Airlines runs a direct to Munich from Delhi.
 The schedule of this daily flight is suitable for Indian travellers who want to get some sleep on their flight and arrive early morning in the city.
 The flight departs from Delhi at 1:00 am (Indian Standard Time) and arrives in Munich at 5:30 am (local time).
 I booked this flight as it suited my sleep habits perfectly.
-The intention was to get some sleep on flight and arrive fresh early morning in Munich for my scheduled professional commitments of the day.
+The intention was to get some sleep on-board and arrive fresh early morning in Munich for my scheduled professional commitments of the day.

 I had pre-booked my hotel – Hotel Holiday Inn, Messe Munchen located in Feldkirchen on the outskirts of the city.
 I chose this hotel as it was located close to the International Fair Center (Messe Munchen), where most of my meetings were scheduled over the next few days.